tj/mad-pages/node.http.md

 `response.write()` is called, Node assumes you're going to be streaming data, and sends that separately.
 That is, the response is buffered up to the first chunk of body.

+Returns `true` if the entire data was flushed successfully to the kernel buffer.
+Returns `false` if all or part of the data was queued in user memory.
+`'drain'` will be emitted when the buffer is again free.

 ### response.addTrailers(headers)